ElonDormancy/lab/_pages/home.md

 </div>

-We focus on four main technical paths: long ion chain with Be+ ions,QEC,sampling experiment and weak measurement.And now we are in the era of Noisy Intermediate-Scale Quantum Computng.But these NISQ devices are not powerful enough for useful computations beyond the capabilities of today's best classical supercomputers.Thus our ultimate goal is to build a Fault-Tolerant Quantum Computer.
+We focus on four main technical paths: long ion chain with Be+ ions,QEC,sampling experiment(IQP) and weak measurement.And now we are in the era of Noisy Intermediate-Scale Quantum Computng.But these NISQ devices are not powerful enough for useful computations beyond the capabilities of today's best classical supercomputers.Thus our ultimate goal is to build a Fault-Tolerant Quantum Computer.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**